Glossopoeia logo

 About the Dee ("Plan D")? pages

-This project was intended as a loglang after a discussion on the Conlang list in September 2005 about Jeff Prothero's 'Plan B' and Jacques Guy's satirical Cee.
-However, it became apparent to me, at least, that Jacques Guy's observations were entirely justified and that any reform of 'Plan B' would make the whole thing collapse; as the old nursery rhyme goes: "A, B, C, tumble-down D."
+This project was intended as an engelang after a discussion on the Conlang list in September 2005 about Jeff Prothero's 'Plan B' and Jacques Guy's satirical Cee.
+However, it became apparent to me, at least, that Jacques Guy's observations were entirely justified.

 Appendix: A Few Conlang Resources